francescoraves483/LTNT/README.md

 make menuconfig
 make defconfig
 ```
-* Run "make kernel_menuconfig" and select "Processor type and features->Preemption Model->Preemptible Kernel (Low-Latency Desktop" (this will make the kernel preemptible, allowing system calls to be pre-empted by the CPU scheduler and ensuring a more reactive low-latency execution, to more precisely evaluate the latency metrics) - this option is also suggested when not using the suggested OS/hardware:
+* Run "make kernel_menuconfig" and select "**Processor type and features->Preemption Model->Preemptible Kernel (Low-Latency Desktop)**" (this will make the kernel preemptible, allowing system calls to be pre-empted by the CPU scheduler and ensuring a more reactive low-latency execution, to more precisely evaluate the latency metrics) - this option is also suggested when not using the suggested OS/hardware (i.e. OpenWrt/APU2x4):
 ```
 make kernel_menuconfig
 ```